skysheng7/ai_tools_playground/chapters/chapter_4_t2i.md

 :width: 100%
 ```

-**🎯 Perfect For**:
-- Digital art creation
-- Concept art and design
-- Creative and artistic projects

 ### 1.4 Stable Diffusion

 **💡 What is Stable Diffusion?**
-An open-source AI model capable of generating high-quality images from text prompts, offering flexibility and control.
+[Stable Diffusion](https://stability.ai) is an open-source AI model capable of generating high-quality images from text prompts, offering flexibility and control.

 **🔓 Key Advantages:**
 - **Open Source**: Free to use and modify